octopwn/octopwn-wasm-documentation/docs/plugins/scanners/rdpscreen.md

 # RDP Screen Scanner (rdpscreen)

 The **RDP Screen Scanner** in OctoPwn logs into a target system via Remote Desktop Protocol (RDP), captures a screenshot of the presented screen, and waits for a specified amount of time for frame data before proceeding to the next target.
 This scanner is useful for visual reconnaissance of multiple RDP systems.

+!!! tip "Authentication"
+    This scanner uses the same authentication surface as the [RDP client](../clients/rdp.md#authentication).
+    Use `PLAIN` for local accounts and standalone Windows logins, `NTLM` / `KERBEROS` for domain accounts, and combine `NTLM` + an NT-hash credential against hosts that allow RestrictedAdmin (often surfaced by [rdpcap](rdpcap.md)).
+The client doc has the full secret-type / CredSSP breakdown.

 ---